ManimCommunity/manim/docs/source/contributing.rst

       When crafting commit messages, it is highly recommended that you adhere to `these guidelines <https://www.conventionalcommits.org/en/v1.0.0/>`_.

 #.
+Add new or update existing tests.

+   Depending on your changes, you may need to update or add new tests.
+For new features, it is required that you include tests with your PR.
+Details of our testing system are explained in the `corresponding Wiki Entry <https://github.com/ManimCommunity/manim/wiki/Testing>`_.

+#.
 Update docstrings and documentation: